imliuyzh/AntCatalog/server/README.md

 A file for reporting user request information like IP address and body content in a file under the generated `/logs` folder.

 ## Code Analysis and Testing
 AntCatalog uses Jest and SuperTest for testing.
 Type `npm run test` to run all the test cases and `npm run coverage` to see test coverage information.
-As of January 2022, AntCatalog achieved over 96% on overall coverage.